jstonge/zipfJuxtaposer/README.md

 ![](inst/app/www/zipfJutaxposer1.png)

-Note that thie worshift part of the package comes from the `R` package [shifterator](https://github.com/pverspeelt/shifterator/), which is derived from the [Python package](https://github.com/ryanjgallagher/shifterator) of the same name.
+Note that the worshift part of the package comes from the `R` package [shifterator](https://github.com/pverspeelt/shifterator/), which is derived from the [Python package](https://github.com/ryanjgallagher/shifterator) of the same name.

 ## Usage